Ihaa21/LightRendering/README.md

 This is a reference implementation of forward rendering, deferred rendering, and their tiled variants.
 Its not meant to be a exhaustive engine or fast implementations, but more of something you can copy to a different demo and build upon if wanted.
 I may decide to speed up some parts of the implementation at some point but for now its just a reference.
 The GBuffer formats are very unoptimized as well.
 The implementation currently only works on solid geometry but I will add transparent geometry as well as MSAA to all the techniques.

+# Features

+- Run time recompilation of C++ code (you cannot change memory layouts without probably causing a crash)
+- Run time recompilation of pipelines (changing descriptor layouts in the shader will probably cause a crash)

 # How to Build

 Theres a batch file in the code folder that can be run to build the program as well as generate all the shaders.
 You may have to adjust some of the paths to various files (will try to fix a bit of this later).
 The code polls for a libs directory.
 In there, it expects to have the following repositories I've created: